mlava/better-tasks/README.md

 Tells Better Tasks which weekday your graph treats as the start of the week, and allows you to match your Roam Research preference setting.
 Weekly rules that span multiple days or intervals (e.g., `every 2 weeks on Sat & Sun`, `Mon-Fri`) interpret ranges using this anchor.
 Default is **Monday**.

+**Note:**
+The settings pane for the extension allows you to use whatever name for the repeat and start/defer/due date atttributes you choose.
+The extension defaults to using 'BT_attrRepeat', 'BT_attrStart', 'BT_attrDefer' and 'BT_attrDue' for the recurrence pattern and start/defer/due dates respectively.
+If you happen to already use these attributes for other purposes, the extension will recognise and attempt to use them if you don't set alternatives in the settings.
+Using 'frequency' and 'when' for example, would prevent the extension from acting on anything for which you already use 'BT_attrRepeat' and 'BT_attrDue'.

 ---

 ## 🧩 Pills and Menus